Purpose of this information

 - Congress delegates (pharmacists, pharmaceutical scientists, students, educators, policy-makers and researchers)use abstracts to select which sessions to attend.

-- Reviewers will assess the quality of your abstract and recommend its acceptance (and whether the work should be presented orally or as a poster) or rejection.
+- Reviewers will assess the quality of your abstract and recommend its acceptance (and whether the work should be presented as a poster) or rejection.

 - Journal editors use abstracts to look for papers to encourage for publication.